pyrogram/pyrogram/docs/source/start/updates.rst

 ----------------

 First, let's define what are these updates.
-As hinted already, updates are simply events that happen in your Telegram account (incoming messages, new members join, button presses, etc...), which are meant to notify you about a new specific state that changed.
+As hinted already, updates are simply events that happen in your Telegram account (incoming messages, new members join, bot button presses, etc...), which are meant to notify you about a new specific state that changed.
 These updates are handled by registering one or more callback functions in your app using `Handlers <../api/handlers>`_.